hamidreza01/01.js/README.md

-# Responsive and optimized animation show 01 with hacker style in terminal with 9GS tectosis (entertainment project)
+# Responsive and optimized animation show 01 with hacker style in terminal with Node js (entertainment project)